weilandia/coding-for-managers/review-1/exercises.md

 **Hint:** Careful, this is a file and not a folder

 **Reminder:**
-Create a file: `$ touch nameoffile`
+Create a file: `$ touch name_of_file.extension`
-Remove file: `$ rm nameoffile`
+Remove file: `$ rm name_of_file.extension`
-Move a file to another place: `mv nameoffile pathWhereYouWantToMoveYouFile/nameoffile`
+Move a file to another place: `mv name_of_file path_of_another_directory/name_of_file.extension`

 ### Create a `style.css` file
 Now we need to create our style sheet, to be able to have a nice looking landing page!
 Create a `style.css`file.

-**Reminder:**
-Create a file: `$ touch nameoffile`
-Remove file: `$ rm nameoffile`
-Move a file to another place: `mv nameoffile pathWhereYouWantToMoveYouFile/nameoffile`

 ##  Writing HTML
 Congrats!
 Everything is set up now.
 You can actually start coding.
 First, we need to build the skeleton of our webpage.
 For our landing page, we will need:
-- A Header where we'll have a background image and a big title
+- A header/title section where we'll have a background image and a title
 - An About Me section so that people will know a little more about you.
 - A Contact section so that people can reach out to you
-- A Footer to put copyrights
+- A Footer to put copyrights / social media links / etc.

-But first, let's set up our page with classic tags
+First, let's set up our page with the basic HTML tags

-### Classic tags
+### Basic tags
 #### DOCTYPE HTML
-First you need to tell your browser that your file is of type HTML.
+First you need to tell the browser that your file is of type HTML.

-**Hint:** Check the very first self closing of every html page (you can go on any website and open the web console)
+**Hint:** Check the very first self closing tag of every html page (you can go on any website and open the web console)

 #### html tags
 Now that we have our document specified as HTML, we need to put our html tags.
 Put an opening and closing html tags.
 We'll put the our code inside those tags.